Chapter 1: Disclaimer

 →Suicide.

 If you're uncomfortable with any of the following, now is the best time to click off.
 You may still continue if you wish, just know that you aren't forced to keep reading if you're unsettled by anything that may come up.
+Please also note that these warnings may change as the story progresses.

 Thank you for listening!